B&W, 1970, 91 mins. 5 secs.

 In Paris, American writer Joey (Valjean) finds his work taking a backseat to his exploits with local Carl (Rodda), a roomie who shares his apparent desire to sleep with as many women as possible.
 Their conquests range from local girls at restaurants and bars to prostitutes, while the efforts to live day to day force them into some bizarre situations scrambling for food and shelter.
 They briefly leave the city for nearby Luxembourg, only to return for another round of debauchery.

-Quiet Days in Clichy was one of Blue Underground's earliest titles to make it out on DVD, and its mixture of Euro pop value, art house aspirations, and graphic content paved the way for many future titles to come.
-Their decision to put it out on Blu-Ray makes perfect sense, and the upgrade makes the most of the monochromatic photography with a naturally filmic look.
-Detail is much sharper, and the visual textures are surprisingly slick and impressive in HD.
+Quiet Days in Clichy was one of Blue Underground's earliest titles to make it out on DVD in 2002, and its mixture of Euro pop value, art house aspirations, and graphic content paved the way for many future titles to come.
+Their decision to put it out on Blu-ray in 2011 made perfect sense, and the upgrade improves the monochromatic photography throughout.
+Detail is better, and the visual textures are surprisingly slick and impressive in HD.
 It doesn't look even remotely as gritty as you might imagine.
-Unlike the DVD, the Blu-Ray adds optional subtitles in English, French, and Spanish for the original English DTS-HD mono audio.
-The main extra (on both formats) is "Dirty Books, Dirty Movies," with Miller's American publisher, Barney Rosset, explaining in depth the intricate censorship problems with both the film and the novel.
-"Songs of Clichy" features MacDonald (leader of Country Joe and the Fish) talking about his work on the film and its less than charitable response among feminists.
-After that the DVD and Blu-Ray part ways, with the former offering a DVD-Rom selection of court documents chronicling more censorship issues while the Blu-Ray adds another Rosset interview with Al Goldstein from the public access adult show Midnight Blue, which covers some of the same ground in a much more ribald fashion.
+Unlike the DVD, the Blu-ray adds optional subtitles in English, French, and Spanish for the original English DTS-HD mono audio.
+The main extra (on both formats) is "Dirty Books, Dirty Movies" (17m19s) with Miller's American publisher, Barney Rosset, explaining in depth the intricate censorship problems with both the film and the novel.
+"Songs of Clichy" (11m13s) features MacDonald (leader of Country Joe and the Fish) talking about his work on the film and its less than charitable response among feminists.
+After that the DVD and Blu-ray part ways, with the former offering a DVD-Rom selection of court documents chronicling more censorship issues while the Blu-ray adds another Rosset interview with Al Goldstein (25m4s) from the public access adult show Midnight Blue, which covers some of the same ground in a much more ribald fashion.